 - Alexi VasiliouAlexi is Quota's art director, producing exceptional campaigns across Quota's many promotional opportunities.
 His elegant artwork brings client imagery to life, expressing at-a-glance, sophisticated brand messaging.
 You can reach Alexi via firstname.lastname@example.org.

-- Alice JervoiseAlice is a research and writing intern at Quota Media, focusing on the role of business in food systems.
+- Alice JervoiseAlice is an intern at Quota Media, focusing on the role of business in food systems.
 Alice recently graduated from a master’s degree in International Development and Food Systems at the University of Sussex, where she specialised in sustainable supply chain management, forest and biodiversity conservation, and international climate finance.
-Before that, Alice worked as a Senior Researcher at corporate sustainability consultancy, Corporate Citizenship, supporting companies to design and deliver their sustainability strategies and goals.
+Before that, Alice worked in corporate sustainability consultancy, supporting companies to design and deliver their sustainability strategies and goals.
 She also holds a bachelor’s degree in International Relations from the University of Leeds.

-- Chiara PiaChiara Pia is an intern/contributor to Quota.
-She is a recent graduate in Sustainable Food Systems with a background in Political Sciences.
+- Chiara PiaChiara Pia is a recent graduate in Sustainable Food Systems with a background in Political Sciences.
 Her research focuses on the effects that public policy has on food systems.
 She also studies the possibilities to increase sustainability in livestock farming and meat consumption.
 Her other fields of interest are agroecology, resilience, market concentration in the food chain, and how these can affect food security, sustainability and climate change.

 - Ellen NorrisEllen Norris is an intern at Quota Media.
 She has recently completed an MA in English Literature at Cardiff University and is passionate about food journalism.
-Ellen is particularly interested in researching into how food cultures differ across the globe and the relationship this has with food systems and security.
-She believes that research into food systems is essential in ensuring that everybody has access to nutritional food.
+Ellen believes that research into food systems is essential.

 - Helen Fielding (ANutr)Helen is a AfN accredited Registered Associate Nutritionist and intern at Quota.
 She studied BSc (Hons) Nutritional Science at Manchester Metropolitan University and is currently studying for her Masters degree in Global Health at King’s College London.
 Additionally, she has a varied and expansive background ranging from work with food poverty charities, health promotion events, educational outreach, and sports and exercise coaching.